Supporting the academic, social, and cultural development of every student at Eberwhite Elementary School

 June

-The Ice Cream Social (ICS) is the PTO’s biggest fundraiser of the year.
+The Ice Cream Social (ICS) is the PTO’s biggest event of the year.
 It is held each year on the Friday before the last week of school and features food, games, raffles and auctions, a Teacher v.
 Students sports contest, and activities for all ages.
-Don’t miss the cake walk, bounce houses, gigantic slingshot, and other fun activities at the social.
-It is a festive way to celebrate the ending of the school year and to raise money for our school.
+Don’t miss the cake walk, gigantic slingshot, and other fun activities at the social.
+It is a festive way to celebrate the ending of the school year.
 This is a volunteer intensive event so ALL families are asked to provide some volunteer support on the night of the Ice Cream Social.
-If you are interested in being on a committee to help organize the ICS, or have a business, event tickets, or other amazing item to donate to the raffle/auction, please contact the the PTO at eberwhite.pto@gmail.com.
+If you are interested in being on a committee to help organize the ICS, or have a business, event tickets, or other amazing item to donate, please contact the the PTO at eberwhite.pto@gmail.com. -

 This is an end of the year celebration for Eberwhite 5th graders as they prepare to move on to middle school.
 Fifth grade families gather in the evening for a photo retrospective of their time at Eberwhite, performances by the 5th graders, and a reception.
 A team of 4th grade parents host the event and provide volunteers.